Back up your external spend information to ensure you can always recover your funds

 If you don't already have a copy of your wallet configuration file, you should download it and store it somewhere safely immediately by following these steps:

-- Log in to your Unchained dashboard.
+- Sign in to your Unchained dashboard.

 - Click Vaults and navigate to the proper vault in the Unchained dashboard.

-- Proceed to Download the wallet config file.
+- Proceed to Download wallet configuration file.

 - Save the downloaded file somewhere safe.
 We recommend storing this file in a password manager (such as LastPass or 1Password) or on an encrypted hard drive.